 Below, we’ll go over certain things you should keep in mind.

 The best schedule for your plant care is one where you check on all of them every day or two.
-Depending on the type of plant, there could be different indicators for whether they need to be watered.
-A good rule of thumb is to water when the top inch or two of soil is dry; however, some plants (such as ones native to a more humid/tropical environment) like to have their soil moist.
+Depending on the type of plant, there could be different indicators for whether they need water.
+A good rule of thumb is to water when the top inch or two of soil is dry; however, some plants (such as ones native to a more humid/tropical environment) like to have their soil moist at all times.

-If you notice that some of the ends of your plants’ leaves turn brown — or, in the case of succulents, start to wrinkle/shrivel up — then it means you’ll need to water them more often.
+If you notice some of the ends of your plants’ leaves or leaf tips are brown, or in the case of succulents, they start to shrivel up, then it means you need to water them more often.
 Wilting and yellow leaves can also be an indicator of not enough water, but they’re equally as indicative of too much water.
 That’s where checking the soil daily comes in.
-Often the best way to know whether your plants need water will be the dryness of the soil.
+Often the best way to know whether your plants need water is the dryness of the soil.

-If you’d like more structure than that, you can always try a spreadsheet.
-Set up the names of plants across the top and number the rows on the side from one to 31.
-Put an X on the day of the month that you water each plant and see if there’s a coordinating pattern.
+If you’d like more structure than that, you can always create a spreadsheet.
+Set up the names of plants across the top and number the rows on the side from 1 to 31.
+Put an X on the day of the month you water each plant and see if there’s a coordinating pattern.
 That will help you get a feel for which plants need to be watered when; however, there will still be situations where you’ll need to forgo your schedule.

 If you’re leaving for vacation, don’t worry — you don’t have to fall behind on your schedule.
 Look into buying yourself a water globe or water spike.
-They’ll help regulate the water your plants get, so you know you’ll be returning to a healthy plant once vacation is over.
+One of these will help regulate the water your plants get, so you know you’ll be returning to healthy plants once vacation is over.

 In recent years, more and more smart devices have been released that help you keep track of your plant’s watering schedule.
-Some, like plant meters, even measure the moisture-level in the plot and send a push notification to your phone when it’s time to water.
-If you’d like to take the guesswork out of watering, consider purchasing a electronic soil monitor, like the Wanfei Plant Soil Monitor.
+Some, like plant meters, even measure the moisture level in the pot and send a push notification to your phone when it’s time to water.
+If you’d like to take the guesswork out of watering, consider purchasing an electronic soil monitor, like the Wanfei Plant Soil Monitor.

-It will basically be a trial-and-error effort.
+It is a trial-and-error effort.
 It may take a bit to settle into the schedule or get used to checking on your plants every few days.
 But we promise, they’ll love you even more for paying attention to their individual watering needs.